Maricé Morales

 Maricé Morales (/ˌmɑːriˈseɪ/ MAR-ee-SAY; born June 12, 1987) is an attorney and a politician from Montgomery County, Maryland.
-She represented District 19 in the Maryland House of Delegates and is currently running for Montgomery County Council District 6.
+She represented District 19 in the Maryland House of Delegates.

 Early life and education

 Maricé Ivette Morales was born in Arlington, Virginia, in 1987.
 Her father is from Chimbote, Peru, and her mother is from Chiclayo, Peru.
 She lived in Peru from age 12 to 17, when she returned to the United States to attend college.

 Morales graduated from George Mason University with a bachelor's degree in Global Affairs and French and a master's degree in public policy.
 She received a Juris Doctor from the University of Maryland School of Law and received a public service award from the law school.
 While in law school, Morales competed in the National Latina/o Law Student Association's sixth annual moot court competition.